Healthcare Policy and AI Governance

 - 510(k) predicate pathway: Model cleared as “substantially equivalent” to existing decision support without requiring clinical trial evidence

 Regulatory response: FDA issued no recall, no warning letter, no enforcement action.
-The model remains FDA-cleared as of 2024.
+The model remains FDA-cleared.

 Lessons: